gomorpheus/morpheus-docs/release_notes/current.rst

 - NSX-T: Create and manage NSX-T load balancer profiles (Infrastructure > Load Balancers > Selected Load Balancer > Profiles Tab), previously this tab was read-only :superscript:`5.2.6`
 - Open Telekom Cloud: Image upload functionality now supports images greater than 2GB in size.
 When adding/editing the Cloud, set an OBS bucket in the IMAGE STORE field as a permanent store location for |morpheus| virtual images
 - Option Types: "Radio List" Option Types can now be added which present options to the provisioning user as radio buttons
 - Roles: Report Types tab added to user and tenant role permission sets.
-Assign access permission to specific reports for users with access to the Reports section under the Operations menu
+Assign access permissions for specific report types for users with access to the Reports section under the Operations menu
 - Software: Patch version numbers are now surfaced on the Software tab of server detail pages (mouse hover over software name) and in Software reports :superscript:`5.2.6`
 - Storage: Added support for Google Cloud Storage bucket creation and management (Infrastructure > Storage > Buckets tab)
 - vCloud Director: Added support for API version 34.0 on vCD 10.2+ :superscript:`5.2.6`